SystemsGenetics/KINC/docs/installation.rst

 Ubuntu
 ~~~~~~

-Use the following steps to install KINC from source on Ubuntu 16.04:
+Use the following steps to install KINC from source on Ubuntu 18.04:

 Install Dependencies
 ====================

-Most of the dependencies are available as packages:
+Most of the dependencies are available as packages/

 .. code:: bash

-   sudo apt install build-essential libgsl-dev libopenblas-dev libopenmpi-dev ocl-icd-opencl-dev liblapacke-dev
+   sudo apt install build-essential libgsl-dev libopenblas-dev libopenmpi-dev ocl-icd-opencl-dev liblapacke-dev nvidia-cuda-dev

 For device drivers (AMD, Intel, NVIDIA, etc), refer to the manufacturer's website.